postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ##### Opening and Closing Tabs

 You can open several tabs at the same time in Postman.
-Click '+' sign to open a new tab, as illustrated in the screen below:
+Click '+' sign to open a new tab.
+Alternatively, use Cmd/Ctrl + T. The screen below illustrates opening a new tab:

 [![open a tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tabs_PlusSign.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tabs_PlusSign1.png)

 To close a tab, click 'x' on top corner of a tab.
-The following screen illustrates this:
+Alteratively, use Cmd/Ctrl + W. The screen below illustrates closing a tab:

 [![close a tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tabs_CloseHover.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tabs_CloseHover.gif)

 **Note:** An orange dot on top right corner of a tab indicates there are changes that need to be saved.

-Whenever you close a tab after making changes in it, Postman prompts to save your changes, as shown below:
+Whenever you attempt to close a tab after making changes in it, Postman prompts you to save your changes, as shown below:

 [![tabs save](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs_Save.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs_Save.png)